hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 <div class="text-box">
   <h3>Why not simply use keywords?</h3>

   <p>Keyword-based approaches are the simplest starting point for narrative analysis, and they can work reasonably well in some cases.
-In fact, quick comparisons suggested that a keyword-based approach might have produced broadly similar results for the Indonesia example.</p>
+In fact, quick comparisons suggested that a keyword-based approach might have produced broadly similar results for the Delhi example.</p>

   <p>That said, keywords come with several limitations that become more noticeable as the analysis grows in scope or complexity:</p>